Property Guides · Last updated 2 June 2026

 Step 1: Get Your NIE

 The NIE (Número de Identificación de Extranjero) is your Spanish identification number for foreigners.
 You cannot complete a property purchase in Spain without one.
-Every buyer needs their own individual NIE.
+Every buyer named on the deed needs their own individual NIE.

-• Through a Spanish gestor or solicitor (they can handle the application for you)
+• Through a Spanish gestor or abogado who can handle the application on your behalf

 Processing typically takes one to four weeks.
 Get this done early.
-Everything else waits on this.
+Everything else waits on it.

 Step 2: Open a Spanish Bank Account

-You will need a Spanish bank account to pay property taxes, community fees, utility bills, and eventually for the purchase itself.
-Most Spanish banks will open an account for non-residents with your passport and NIE.
+You will need a Spanish bank account to pay property taxes, community fees, utility bills, and eventually to transfer funds for the purchase itself.
+Most Spanish banks will open a non-resident account (cuenta de no residente) with your passport and NIE.

 Step 3: Understand the Buying Costs

 The purchase price is not what you pay in total.
-In Spain, buying costs add roughly 10 to 13% on top:
+In Andalusia, buying costs add roughly 10 to 13% on top:

 CostAmountNotes

-Lawyer fees1% of purchase priceStrongly recommended, not mandatory
+Lawyer fees~1% of purchase priceStrongly recommended, not legally mandatory

 Mortgage arrangement0.5 to 1.5%If financing through a Spanish bank